 During winter it is especially important to keep your pet’s mind stimulated.
 Try not to let them slip into becoming a doggie couch potato.
 If this means making their walkies time a little earlier than normal then that’s what you’ll need to do.

 Cold weather dog care to keep your pets happy

-Although pets that are kept inside may not be as affected by outside weather conditions, you may still need to provide specialist cold weather dog care to keep your pets happy.
+Pets that are kept inside may not be as affected by outside weather conditions.
+However, you may still need to provide specialist cold weather dog care to keep your pets happy.
 Make sure they have a warm place to sleep.
 This is especially important if you tend to turn down the heating at night.
 Keep them all snuggled up and feeling good for the night.
 In some cases it could be best to move them into the same room that you use.
-For places that get quite cold in the winter, you can even invest in an indoor toileting option that they can use when it is especially cold, such as early morning; nobody likes getting frosty toes!
+Places that get quite cold in the winter, you can even invest in an indoor toileting option that they can use when it is especially cold, such as early morning.
+Nobody likes getting frosty toes!

 With cats you may have a much easier time keeping them inside, and toileting is often not a problem.
 But it may be noticeable that their litter tray is filling up sooner rather than later.
-To keep on top of things it may be ideal that you invest in an additional litter box to make sure they have a fresh option.
+To keep on top of things it may be ideal that you invest in an additional litter box.
+This will allow them a fresh option.
 There are a few beds that cats can use.
 You may find the cocoon style (almost like a sleeping bag) are something that will keep them extra warm or cold evenings.
 If your cat tends to go outside make sure they can get back inside through a cat door instead of being reliant on having the door opened for them.

 How to exercise your dog in the winter